COVID-19 update - Why the 2020 event been postponed to October

 How can I make changes to my team / update or amend team members details?

-We know that you might be fitter or fatter than you intended come May, so you can switch your route choice up until 1 May.
+We know that you might be fitter or fatter than you intended come May, so you can switch your route choice up until two weeks before the event.

 To change your team's route choice the team leader must log into their account.